chiiya/tmdb-api-php/README.md

 ## Documentation

-The technical documentation for this project can be found [here](documentation/README.md).
+The documentation for this package can be found [here](documentation/README.md).